flux-framework/flux-restful-api/docs/getting_started/user-guide.md

 $ export FLUX_SECRET_KEY=notsecrethoo
 ```

-You really should only be interacting with a server that doesn't require authentication if you are a developer.
 From here, continue reading the user guide for different language clients,
-or see our Python [examples](https://github.com/flux-framework/flux-restful-api/tree/main/clients/python/examples) folder.
+or see our Python [examples](https://github.com/flux-framework/flux-restful-api/tree/main/clients/python/examples) folder
+for snippet examples, or the [tutorials](../tutorials/index.md) for more complex setups.

 ## Python